 With the cost of home education already high in many families, the appeal of a free homeschooling curriculum program is significant.
 Indeed, free online curricula have been the difference between many families choosing (or being able to) homeschool at all!

 Of course, the worry is that a curriculum you don’t pay for isn’t worth anything.
-But, I’ve seen some great curricula that have been produced because eager teachers and parents want to make home education available without curriculum cost being so much of an issue (the Easy Peasy program is an example of this).
+But, I’ve seen some great curricula produced because eager teachers and parents want to make home education available without curriculum cost being so much of an issue (the Easy Peasy program is an example).

 Personally, I’m thinking of using a free curriculum as the options available today are so good.
-Using a free program means I’ll have more money to do other things like go on special excursions and field trips with my children.
-This is very appealing to me.
+In addition, using a free program means I’ll have more money to do other things like go on special excursions and field trips with my children.
+So this is very appealing to me.

 The free homeschooling curriculum packages we’ll look at on this page are: